P1zzApple/OSC-final-exam/README.md

 # OSC-final-exam
-Final exam for Operating System Concepts
+Final exam for Operating System Concepts\n
 Makefile is for hello.c file
 Makefile 2 is for module.c and app.c files